dotnet/dotNext/README.md

 # What's new
 Release Date: 01-XX-2021

-The next major release of .NEXT is here and contains the following changes:
-* Multiple target frameworks: .NET Standard 2.1 and .NET 5.0
-* Significant performance improvements of growable buffers, fast reflection, persistent WAL, random string generation, HEX conversion and more
-* Removed obsolete classes and members
-* Fixed nullability attributes
-* `DotNext.Augmentation` IL weaver add-on for MSBuild is no longer supported
+The next major release is now available.
+Its primary focus is .NET 5 support while keeping compatibility with .NET Standard 2.1.
+As a result, .NEXT libraries built for multiple target frameworks.
+Additional changes include performance optimizations, polishing of existing API, dropping support of members that were deprecated in 2.x, expanding usage of nullable reference types.

 Migration guide for 2.x users is [here](https://sakno.github.io/dotNext/migration/2.html).
 Please consider that this version is not fully backward compatible with 2.x.